The Difference Between Speech Delays and Autism

 All children develop at different rates, especially in terms of communication.
 While most children start using basic verbal communication within their first 1-2 years of life, some children are what's known as late talkers.
 There are also other developmental issues that can cause speech delays in children.

-On the other hand, if your child isn’t speaking by the age of 2, and isn’t using other non-verbal methods to try and communicate and engage with you and others, they could possibly be experiencing an autism-related speech delay.
+On the other hand, if your child isn't speaking by the age of 2, and isn't using other non-verbal methods to try to communicate and engage with you and others, they could possibly be experiencing an autism-related speech delay.
+Therapy should be tailored to the individual needs of each child, and the focus of therapy may differ depending on whether the underlying cause is a speech delay, a language disorder, or autism.

 It's important to note that the behaviors mentioned above don't always signify that your child's speech delay is caused by autism.
 There are other developmental reasons they might not be communicating verbally yet.
 These include: